mangled/Poodle/doc/meta/INSTALLATION_UBUNTU.md

 This is required to build native gems (note it ties to the ruby (major) version):

 		`sudo apt-get install ruby1.8-dev`

+This is alsi required:

+        `sudo apt-get install libopenssl-ruby1.8`

 [Curl](http://curl.haxx.se/download.html)
 ------